 Living in today’s society, it is difficult not to be associated with a bank.
 Everyone I know has a bank account.
 Nearly 66% of the transaction in NZ are done electronically through banks and financial institutions.
 Most employers will require you to have a bank account.
 Even if you were homeless and required support from the government means you will require a bank account (at least in New Zealand)

 Heck, you can’t even buy certain things without a bank account.
-If you want to buy or sell a house you’re going to need a bank account.
-Especially if you are going to get a mortgage.
-Even if you are going to pay for a house in cash, you will still need a way of transferring that money on the settlement day.
+If you want to buy or sell a house, you’re going to need a bank account.
+Especially if you are going to get a mortgage, even if you will pay for a house in cash, you will still need a way of transferring that money on the settlement day.
 Try explaining to a lawyer that you want to pay for a house in cash.

 Bank accounts and electronic transfers are so common that there is a whole industry of money laundering to get illegal cash transactions into the system.